 (3) On request by a person subject to examination by a contractor, the Administrator shall deliver to the person a complete and unredacted copy of the contract and any contract between the contractor and a person employed or engaged by the contractor to conduct the examination.

-(f) A contract under subsection (b) of this section is subject to public disclosure without redaction under District of Columbia Freedom of Information Act, effective March 25, 1977 (D.C.
+(f) A contract under subsection (b) of this section is subject to public disclosure without redaction under the District of Columbia Freedom of Information Act, effective March 25, 1977 (D.C.
 Law 1-96; D.C.
 Official Code § 2-531 et seq.).

 Sec.
 7067.
 Limit on future employment.